domkris/AuthDemo/README.md

 });
 ```

-Claim based authorization in AuthDemo *(based on a user's role in Claim that are part of JWT bearer token)*:
+Claim-based authorization in AuthDemo *(based on a user's role in Claim that are part of the JWT bearer token)*:

 ```csharp
 options.AddPolicy(AuthDemoPolicies.Roles.Admin, policy =>